 Meadows has an open visiting time policy, meaning you are welcome to visit your loved one when it is convenient for you.
 You are welcome to eat meals with your loved one and join in the activities.
 Meadows has numerous rooms and areas where you can have private meetings.
 Meadows also has rooms which are available to reserve for special family events.

-Yes, you can keep your own personal physician; however, this does require a commitment on your physician's part to visit you at the Home when necessary, or a family member to transport you to appointments.
+Yes, you can keep your own personal physician.
+However, this does require a commitment on your physician's part to visit you at the Meadows when necessary, or a family member to transport you to appointments.
 Meadows Mennonite Retirement Communities does have a Medical Director who will provide medical services to you.
 Please ask Social Services for more information.
 State law requires new residents to be seen by a physician every month for the first three months, then every two months thereafter for Intermediate Care.

-Meadows Independent Living Villas are designed for people 60 years and older.
-A person must be able to care for themselves or arrange for care.
+Meadows Independent Living Villas are designed for independent people 60 years and older.
+A person must be able to care for themselves or arrange for care through our home care provider.
 Meadows provide both indoor and outside maintenance of the homes and grounds including yard work and snow removal.
 The villas are for older adults who want to remain active but no longer want to do the work of mowing the grass, shoveling snow, or repairing items in the house.
-Please visit the page ‘Independent Living’ for more details, or contact our Residential Director to arrange a tour and answer your further questions.
+Please visit the page ‘Independent Living’ for more details, or contact us at (309) 747-2702 to arrange a tour and answer your further questions.
 We hope to visit with you at Meadows Independent Living Villas.

 Independent living villas have a guest suite available for overnight guests on a first come, first served basis, and you may also reserve space in the Campus Center for parties, dinners or reunions.
 Families may reserve space in the skilled facility for special events or family gatherings with residents, and meals can be arranged with our culinary director.